-PNV 1213 Body Structure and Function, 3 cr.
+PNV 1213 - Body Structure and Function

 This course is a study of body structure and function including each system of the body.
-3 hours lecture.

-PNV 1426 Fundamentals of Nursing Theory, 6 cr.
+PNV 1426 - Fundamentals of Nursing Theory

 This course provides the student with the basic knowledge and skills necessary to care for the individual in wellness and illness and is applicable across the lifespan.
-6 hours lecture.

-PNV 1437 Fundamentals of Nursing Lab and Clinical, 7 cr.
+PNV 1437 - Fundamentals of Nursing Lab and Clinical

 This course provides demonstration and supervised practice of the fundamental skills related to practical nursing.
-10 hours lab, 6 hours clinical.